ryancampbell514/HeatSmoothing/README.md

 ```
 python run-attack-salman.py --datadir 'WHERE DATA IS STORED' --model-path 'MODEL PATH.pth.tar' --attack 'DDN or PGD'
 ```
-Using the resulting .npz adversarial distances, make the certification plot using the code provided in the notebook `figs/adv_plots.ipynb`.
+Using the resulting .npz adversarial distances, make the attack curves (Figures 4(b)(d)) using the code provided in the notebook `figs/adv_plots.ipynb`.